 Upon approval of need to perform the service at hand, and verification of project ownership, by the instructor of the training program, the instructor will complete a "Live Work and/or Service Agreement" form.
 This form will be submitted to the President or their designee for approval and signature.
 Upon administrative approval, the form will be submitted to the Student Services Office, where it will be logged and identified with a work order number.
-A copy will be provided to the instructor to post in the program lab where work is to be performed, and a copy of the form will be responsible for providing the parts, supplies, and materials for individual projects.
+A copy will be provided to the instructor to post in the program lab where work is to be performed, and a copy of the form will be provided to the individual or group for whom the work is being performed.
+The owner of the project shall be responsible for providing the parts, supplies, and materials for individual projects.
 All live work is to be completed under the instructor's supervision and may be released only after a thorough final inspection.